Laura Hughes - Ember Counselling - Dip.Couns., BSc (Hons), PG Dip., Reg. MBACP

 Life always has something to throw at us, and sometimes it can become too much to cope with on our own.
 Family and friends may be supportive but sometimes you need someone separate to talk to.
 Things happen that we don't anticipate - family issues, relationship breakdown, death and bereavement, illness, changes and stress at work.
 Other times, things creep up on us slowly until we find ourselves overwhelmed.
 Sometimes we need to reach out to someone and share how difficult we are finding it to cope.

-I've spent several years supporting people through emotional distress, whether it is a short-term crisis or a long-term debilitating emotional or mental health issue such as depression or anxiety.
+I have 10 years of experience in supporting people through emotional distress, whether it is a short-term crisis or a long-term debilitating emotional or mental health issue such as depression or anxiety.
 I have been described by many people as a calming person to be around, and feedback from my clients has shown that this comes across in our work too.
 It's important for me to make sure that we are working in a way that makes you feel safe and supported, and this starts from the moment we meet, when I always offer a free initial meeting so that we can take some time to get to know each other a little before you make a commitment to counselling.